 We performed a comparison between CAST Highlight and Checkmarx One based on real PeerSpot user reviews.

-Find out in this report how the two Software Composition Analysis (SCA) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It offers good performance."
+Find out in this report how the two Software Composition Analysis (SCA) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."CAST Highlight is easy to use and has a good dashboard."

 "The way it tells you which codebase is more ready for the cloud and which codebase is less ready is very valuable.
 It works seamlessly with most languages."